Can dementia be prevented?

-In some areas, you'll be told the signs and symptoms of dementia to look out for.
-You'll also be given advice on how to lower your risk of health problems.
+If you're over age 65, you'll be told the signs and symptoms of dementia to look out for.
+You'll also be given advice on how to lower your risk of dementia.

-If you haven't been invited for an NHS Health Check, ask your GP.
+If you have not been invited for an NHS Health Check, ask your GP surgery.

 This video provides advice, help, and support for people suffering from dementia and their carers.